JasonSwingen/JasonSwingen.github.io/resume2.md

 ---
 <div class="resume">
 	<h1>Summary</h1>
 	<p>Though I have worked in multiple disciplines, my passion is front-end development.
-I am looking for a position that will allow me to continue growing in my skillset while providing modern and engaging websites.</p>
+I am looking for a position that will allow me to continue growing in my skillset while building and optimizing  modern and engaging websites.</p>
 	<h1>Experience</h1>
 	<section>
 		<aside>